 - We produce gender inclusive urban planning and technical specification guides.

-- We sustains an international benchmark on best practices.
+- We conduct an international benchmark on best practices, on a regular basis.

-- We co-elaborate innovative inclusive urban design solutions.
+- We elaborate innovative inclusive urban design solutions.

 Following are a few examples of project both achieved or in progress:

 - Training Programs and Awareness raising actions: European Council; AFD (French Development Agency); French Congress – Women’s right department; Ville de Paris; Aubervilliers; Villiers le Bel; Plaine Commune; Bordeaux; Lille; Grenoble; Nantes; Charleroi; Brussels; Naples; Berlin; Lisbon …

 - Guides: Co-participated in the Public Space Equality Guide, Ville de Paris.
 Elaborated a housing equality and public space equality technical specification guide for ANRU (French National Agency for Urban Renovation).
 Inclusive City Guide, Ville de Lyon.
 Equality Guide, Plaine Commune (metropolitan area in Ile de France Region).

 - Inclusive Urban Design Solutions: Villiers le Bel (Housing and Public Space).
 Panthéon and Madeleine in Paris (reinventing the squares).
 Aubervilliers.